o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ctest -C profile -L "(SUITE_smoke|SUITE_main)"
 ```

-After running CTest, it will save test results to `.../<build_folder>/Testing/`.
-If you prefer to see a summary of failures in your terminal, add the flag `--output-on-failure`
+After running CTest, results save to `.../<build_folder>/Testing/`.
+If you prefer to see a summary of failures in your terminal, add the flag `--output-on-failure`.

 For more information on CTest usage, refer to its [online documentation](https://cmake.org/cmake/help/latest/manual/ctest.1.html).